 DO NOT DELETE OR EDIT THIS ROW OR ITS CONTENTS

 Every organisation needs an IT support team.
 This course will prepare you to work in a digital IT support role.
 If you enjoy building and repairing hardware this could be the route for you.
+In this course you will be repairing and upgrading computers, installing operating systems and fault finding hardware problems.
+You will use the latest hardware and software in our brand new digital tech lab and develop these skills.
+You will be identifying network vulnerabilities, setting up networks, building computers and servers.
+You will be installing operating systems, and completing a range of technical skills.
 Along with technical skills, we will develop your teamwork and personal skills as IT support is always a critical relationship role.
-You will use the latest hard and software in our brand new digital tech lab and develop these skills.
-You will be identifying network vulnerabilities, setting up networks, building computers and servers.
+This is an exciting time to join the IT industry with many technical innovations.
+This T-level will also provide you with an opportunity to complete a 45 day industry placement where you will be working within the industry and learning the latest skills and trends in the sector.

 The core part of the qualification will give you a baseline understanding of the industry.
 It covers a range of areas, giving you a vital underpinning knowledge and understanding of concepts and the skills that you’ll need in this sector.
 You will also complete an Employer Set Project as part of this Core.